New tool effectively identifies both rapid-onset and sustained droughts

 EDDI measures the signal of drought by using daily atmospheric conditions and estimating their impact on land-surface moisture and vice versa.

-"The idea for EDDI occurred while I was making maps of evaporative demand," said Mike Hobbins, a CIRES researcher with NOAA ESRL’s Physical Sciences Laboratory.
+"The idea for EDDI occurred while I was making maps of evaporative demand," said Mike Hobbins, a CIRES researcher with NOAA ESRL’s Physical Sciences Division.
 "I noticed that with that information, I could pick out the droughts."

 In a pair of complementary articles published in the June issue of the Journal of Hydrometeorology, Hobbins and his colleagues first present the physical basis and utility of EDDI.
 Next, they present a study of its use at multiple timescales for several hydroclimates across the continental United States, and compare it to other commonly used drought indices—the Standardized Precipitation Index (SPI), the Standardized Soil Moisture Index (SSI), and the Evaporative Stress Index (ESI)—and the U.S. Drought Monitor (USDM), which combines numerous drought indicators with local expert knowledge to provide a national drought map.